 The Data Integration chapter of this report is under development.
 The chapter explores the potential association between fishery parameters and ecologically-associated variables that may be able to explain a portion of the variance in fishery-dependent data.
 A contractor completed preliminary evaluations in 2017, and results of exploratory analyses were included for the first time in the 2017 report.
-Going forward with the data integration analyses and presentation of results for Chapter 3 of the annual SAFE reports, the Council's Archipelagic Fishery Ecosystem

-Plan Team (Plan Team) suggested several improvements to implement in the future, including standardizing and correcting values in the time series, incorporating longer stretches of phase lag, completing comparisons on the species-level and by dominant gear types, incorporating local knowledge on shifts in fishing dynamics over the course of the time series, and utilizing the exact environmental data sets presented in the Ecosystem Consideration chapter of this annual SAFE report.
+Going forward with the data integration analyses and presentation of results for Chapter 3 of the annual SAFE reports, the Council's Archipelagic Fishery Ecosystem Plan Team (Plan Team) suggested several improvements to implement in the future, including standardizing and correcting values in the time series, incorporating longer stretches of phase lag, completing comparisons on the species-level and by dominant gear types, incorporating local knowledge on shifts in fishing dynamics over the course of the time series, and utilizing the exact environmental data sets presented in the Ecosystem Consideration chapter of this annual SAFE report.
 Many of these recommendations were applied to a revisited analysis in the Hawaii annual SAFE report in 2018 with similar plans for American Samoa data integration analyses in future report cycles.
 Implementation of these suggestions will allow for the preparation of a more finalized version of the data integration chapter in the future, and the chapter will be updated going forward as resources allow.
-For the 2021 report, several recent relevant abstracts from primary publications related to data integration were added to the chapter.

-Plan Team members agreed to carry out the following recommendations, some of which are relevant to the American Samoa annual SAFE report:
+Plan Team members agreed to carry out the following recommendations, some of which are relevant to the American Samoa Archipelago annual SAFE report: